-The Halton Regional Police Service Regional Fraud Unit is managed by Staff Sergeant Chris Lawson and is made up of a team of 12 investigators.
+The Halton Regional Police Service Regional Fraud Unit is managed by Staff Sergeant Kevin Britton and is made up of a team of 12 investigators.
 The Regional Fraud Unit conducts investigations into all aspects of economic crime, including:

 The HRPS Fraud Unit is comprised of two teams:

 Organized Financial Crime/Street Frauds (Card Team)

 The Card Team is a proactive Unit that responds and assists uniform patrol with occurrences such as Debit Card Skimming Devices (operational) or Point of Sale Skimming Operations (Interac).
 The Card Team is also responsible for other investigations such as fake or fraudulent cheques, counterfeit currency, theft of mail, telemarketing scams and identity theft.

 Corporate/General Fraud (Corporate Team)

 The Corporate Team is responsible for complex financial frauds such as Investment Frauds, Mortgage Frauds, Stock Manipulation, and Major Employee Dishonesty Frauds.

 With the aim of reducing incidents of fraud within Halton Region, the HRPS Fraud Unit also offers presentations to a wide variety of community groups and businesses on fraud-related topics.

 To request a presentation on fraud prevention, please contact:

 If you are a victim of fraud or have a fraud related inquiry please contact the: